KennySoh/ecommerce/Photography.md

 ***
 - what your branded lifestyle images ?
   - who is it for, whats the value. (pinterest mood board)
+  - show your product being used in its intended environment or alongside complementing products.
 - What white photos do I need to take for my business
   - list of photos ( angles, using tool?)
   - take a collection of dummy photo with phone
+  - Product-only images
 ***

 ### How do I setup my Studio